GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Human beings are not accustomed to being perfect, and few areas of human activity demand it.
-Adjusting to the requirement for perfection is, I think, the most difficult part of learning to program.
+> ### Should array indices start at 0 or 1?
+My compromise of 0.5 was rejected without, I thought, proper consideration.
 >
-> ~ *Fred Brooks*
+> ~ *Stan Kelly-Bootle*

 ---
 ## 🏎 Quick Facts